Venusrilam/apexplanet-task-1-basics-of-webdevelopment/README.md

 # apexplanet-task-1-basics-of-webdevelopment

-INTERN NAME:
+INTERN NAME: VENUSRI LAM

-INTERN ID:
+INTERN ID:APSPL2630417

-DURATION:
+DURATION:4 WEEKS

-COMPANY NAME:
+COMPANY NAME:APEXPLANET

+This project demonstrates the basics of web development using HTML, CSS, and JavaScript.
+It includes a simple webpage with headings, images, links, styling, and a button that triggers a JavaScript alert for basic interactivity.